olpa/ailets/README.md

 ## Quote from you

-> Ailets now is like C in 1970s, portable and not Cobol.
+> Ailets now is like C in the 1970s, portable and not Cobol.

 ## How to get started